-For a short time following passage of a nerve impulse, a threshold stimulus will not trigger another impulse on an axon.
+For a short time during the passage of an impulse, an axon becomes unresponsive to a normal threshold stimulus.
 This brief period, called the refractory period, has two parts.
-During the absolute refractory period, which lasts about 1/2,500 of a second, the axon's membrane is changing in sodium permeability and cannot be stimulated.
-This is followed by a relative refractory period, when the membrane reestablishes its resting potential.
-While the membrane is in the relative refractory period, even though repolarization is incomplete, a threshold stimulus of high intensity may trigger an impulse.
+During the absolute refractory period, which lasts about 1/2,500 of a second, the axon's voltage-gated sodium channels are not responsive at all, and the axon cannot be stimulated.
+This is followed by a relative refractory period, during the time when the membrane reestablishes its resting potential.
+While the membrane is in the relative refractory period, even though